hsyassin/BioPlausibleSynthImgEval/README.md

 ```
 python PreProcessing.py --Dataset=adni_t1_mprage  -re_m=VV  -SlTyp=midSl -destin_path=Datasets/adni_t1_mprage/Coronal/midSl
 ```
-- [x] Please note that resizing of the MRI images is carried out with pytorch-complex package [1].
+- [x] Please note that the MRI images are resized using the pytorch-complex package located within the preprocessing script directory [(Chatterjee et al., 2022)](https://arxiv.org/abs/2302.04584).

 ### 1.2 Training and or Testing your model
 Example on how to run the Segmenter_torch script: